Scholarly Publishing and Academic Resources Coalition

 The Scholarly Publishing and Academic Resources Coalition (SPARC) is an international alliance of academic and research libraries developed by the Association of Research Libraries in 1998 which promotes open access to scholarship.
-The coalition currently includes some 800 institutions in North America, Europe, Japan, China and Australia.
+The coalition currently includes some 800 institutions in North America, Europe, Japan, China, Africa and Australia.

 Richard Johnson served as director 1998–2005.
 Heather Joseph became executive director in 2005.

 History

 A video released by SPARC in support of Access2Research, a 2012 petition for open-access mandates in the USA.

 The idea of SPARC was presented at the 1997 annual meeting of the Association of Research Libraries.
 Kenneth Frazier, librarian at the University of Wisconsin, proposed that attendees at the meeting develop a fund to create a new publication model for academic journals wherein many libraries contributed to that fund, and from that fund, the contributors would create new publications on some model which lowered the costs of all journals.
 As founding director, Rick Johnson led the establishment of SPARC in 2002 as a result of so many librarians expressing the desire for reform.